haiiliin/abqpy/_sources/index.rst.txt

 abqpy documentation
 ======================

-Type hints for Python scripting of Abaqus.
+Type hints for Abaqus/Python scripting.

 `abqpy` is a Python package providing type hints for Python scripting of Abaqus, you can use it to write you Python script of Abaqus fluently, even without doing anything in Abaqus.